Mount Pirongia: Geology

 Mount Pirongia is the largest stratovolcano in the Alexandra Volcanic Group chain which extends inland from Mount Karioi near Raglan.
 It is a mainly basaltic volcano, though andesite dykes form the peaks of Wharauroa, Mahaukura, Tirohanga, Pirongia Summit and The Cone.
 To the west it merges into the highland terrain of the Karioi horst block and in the east it arises above the Hamilton Basin, a major rift-related depression bound by the Waipa Fault Zone.
 There are at least six edifice-forming members separated by features including those resulting from large volume collapse events.
 The largest debris avalanche (the Oparau breccia) cascaded at least 25 km southwest from Pirongia into the Kawhia Harbour and was larger in volume (3.3 km3) than the Mt.
 St. Helens collapse of 1980 (2.5 km3).
 The collapse was followed by late-stage eruptions from the summit area around 1.6 Ma.
-The mountain contains unusually crystal-rich lavas (Ankaramite basalt) that also occur on Karioi and Kakepuku but are not found elsewhere in New Zealand.
+The mountain contains unusually crystal-rich lavas of (ankaramite basalt) that also occur on Karioi, Kakepuku and Te Kawa but are not found elsewhere in New Zealand.